musoke/olm-rs/README.md

     horribly insceure for actual use.

   - Better implementation of encryption.

-    `ring` does not yet have AES-CBC with HMAC-SHA256, so I've cobbled it together from `rust-crypto`.
+    `ring` does not yet have AES-CBC with HMAC-SHA256, so I've cobbled it together from `rust-crypto`, likely not very well.

 # Warning